| Naples: Life, Death & Miracles

 The casa baraccata and the new building code of 1785 that came out of the work of Vivenzio and others represent the first anti-seismic system in Europe prescribed by code for an entire region.
 Numerous new towns were built to the new 1785 building code, including the town of Filadelfia (to replace the ruined town of Castelmonardo).
 Filadelfia, in particular, was an attempt to create an ideal community (perhaps somewhat like the earlier social experiment by Charles III to create a perfect rural community at San Leucio in 1750).
 Filadelfia and other towns were built or rebuilt with the Cassa Sacra, funds appropriated from the Catholic church (note 2).
 The Bourbon state limited the number of churches that a new town could have (and even forbade church steeples!); the streets were laid out symmetrically and the buildings were uniform.

 Seminara, rebuilt according to the newThe modern Italian region of Calabria has five provinces as indicated (map, above).
 Filadelfia is in the smallest province, Vito Valentia.
-Of the many towns rebuilt or built new after the 1783 earthquakes, a few stand out as having been done to the regulations of the new building code, which specified (according to population) how wide main and secondary streets should be, how tall the buildings could be, etc. etc. Also, some effort was made to save historic structures that had not been totally destroyed by the quakes.
-These towns are Bianco (RC), Seminara (RC), Mileto (VV), Gallina (RC), Cortale (Cat), Bagnara (RC), and, as noted, Filadelfia (VV).
+Of the many towns rebuilt or built new after the 1783 earthquakes, a few stand out as having been done to the regulations of the new building code, which specified (according to population) how wide main and secondary streets should be, how tall the buildings could be, specifying placement of public fountains, churches, market squares, parks, etc. Also, effort was made to save historic structures that had not been totally destroyed by the quakes.
+The new towns include Bianco (RC), Seminara (RC), Mileto (VV), Gallina (RC), Cortale (Cat), Bagnara (RC), and, as noted, Filadelfia (VV).
 They and others all have things in common: they are all relatively small in population (Calabria was a great exporter of human beings during the Neapolitan diaspora of the late 1800s and early 1900s), and even today there is something modern about these towns from the late 18th century in that there is no medieval clutter, there is a main square, and there are straight streets.
 All of that is the result of having been part of the first massive effort in European history to build not just single buildings, but entire towns that could withstand the seismic forces of nature and then to re-incorporate an entire region back into a modern nation state.

 2. The town of Filadelfia apparently comes to its interesting name from the fact that the bishop of nearby Potenza at the time was Giovanni Andrea Serrao.
 He was born in Castelmnonardo and was a great promoter of building a new town to replace his birthplace, now destroyed.
 He also thought it would be a good idea if citizens remembered their Greek origins and lived in a place the name of which would remind them to love each other and all humanity ("phila-delphia"= a compound of philos (φίλος) "loving", and adelphos (ἀδελφός) "brother").
 AND—very important—Serrao had been corresponding with a resident of the other City of Brotherly Love, Benjamin Franklin! (^back)